hotelbyte/whitepaper/white-paper.md

 # Miners
 ## Why to mine this coin?
 Because without your support this community doesn't have sense, don't worry about the future **PoS** implementation this isn't planned yet, anyway you can mine now to hold in the future.
-Another thing to mine our coin is that with this coin you could booking hotels and hotel services like a massages :)
+Another thing to mine our coin is that with this coin you could do booking hotels and hotel services like a massages :)

 ## Guarantee
 You are the key, if you support us you will get a real value for our coin, for now we are in one exchange, but we need your help to get more users and get more exchanges.
 If you believe in this project you can to launch to the moon.